Lei-Ding07/lei-ding07.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I’m an incoming Assistant Professor in the Department of Statistics at the University of Manitoba.

-I am a Ph.D. student advised by Prof. [Linglong Kong](https://sites.ualberta.ca/~lkong/) and Prof. [Bei Jiang](https://sites.ualberta.ca/~bei1/) at the University of Alberta (Canada).
-I obtained my M.S. degree at the University of Minnesota(USA) with Prof. [Yang Li](https://yangli-stat.github.io/) and Prof. [Haiyang Wang](https://www.d.umn.edu/~haiyang/) and B.S. degree at Beijing University of Posts and Telecommunications(China).
+I earned my Ph.D. at the University of Alberta (Canada), co-advised by Prof. [Linglong Kong](https://sites.ualberta.ca/~lkong/) and Prof. [Bei Jiang](https://sites.ualberta.ca/~bei1/).
+I obtained my M.S. degree at the University of Minnesota (USA) with Prof. [Yang Li](https://yangli-stat.github.io/) and Prof. [Haiyang Wang](https://www.d.umn.edu/~haiyang/) and B.S. degree at Beijing University of Posts and Telecommunications(China).

-I am especially passionate about research in Machine learning, Deep learning, and Natural language processing and their application and impact on society.
-As such, I work at the intersection of applying statistical machine learning methods and natural language processing algorithms to investigate social impact.
+My research is driven by a passion for natural language processing, machine learning, and deep learning, particularly their applications and implications for society.
+I work at the intersection of statistical machine learning and NLP, aiming to develop methods that not only advance the field but also address socially impactful challenges.

-I am always looking for talented collaborators from all backgrounds for both research and projects.
-Feel free to shoot me an email if you are interested in my research.
-I would love to talk to you.
+I am always open to collaborations with curious and motivated individuals from all backgrounds.
+If you’re interested in working together or learning more about my research, feel free to reach out via email—I’d love to connect.

 ## Academic Research and Conference Papers: